Thrash metal: First wave (1984–1986)

-From a creative standpoint, the year 1986 was perhaps the pinnacle of thrash metal, as a number of critically acclaimed and genre-defining albums were released.
+1986 was an important year in the history of thrash metal, as a number of critically acclaimed and genre-defining albums were released (including those by three of the "Big Four"; Anthrax was the only one of the four who did not release a new album that year).
 Metallica's major label debut Master of Puppets was released in March, becoming the first thrash album to be certified platinum, being certified 6× platinum by the Recording Industry Association of America (RIAA); it would be the band's last album to feature bassist Cliff Burton, who was killed in a bus accident six months after its release.
 Kreator released Pleasure to Kill in April 1986, which would later be a major influence on the death metal scene.
+Following this was Destruction's second album Eternal Devastation, and debut albums by other German thrash metal bands were released in 1986, including Exumer's Possessed by Fire, Holy Moses' Queen of Siam, Sodom's Obsessed by Cruelty and Tankard's Zombie Attack.
 Megadeth released Peace Sells... but Who's Buying? in September, an album which proved to be the band's commercial and critical breakthrough and which AllMusic later cited as "a classic of early thrash".
 Slayer, regarded as one of the most sinister thrash metal bands of the early 1980s, released Reign in Blood in October, an album considered by some to have single-handedly inspired the death metal genre.
-Also in October, Nuclear Assault released their debut album Game Over, followed a month later by Dark Angel's Darkness Descends, which marked the debut of drummer Gene Hoglan.
+Also in October, Nuclear Assault released their debut album Game Over, followed a month later by Sepultura's debut album Morbid Visions and Dark Angel's Darkness Descends, the latter of which marked the debut of drummer Gene Hoglan.
 Flotsam and Jetsam's debut album Doomsday for the Deceiver (released on the Fourth of July in 1986) received some attention as well, due to the album being "the first of only a handful" to ever receive a 6K rating from Kerrang! magazine, and it is also notable for featuring a then-unknown Jason Newsted, who, not long after the album's release, joined Metallica as Burton's replacement.